 MOSCOW (Reuters) - Following are some of the remarks Russian Prime Minister Vladimir Putin made in an annual report to parliament on Wednesday.

-"We want to cut the deficit to 1-1.5 percent (of GDP in 2011) and are aiming to avoid a deficit in future years."
+"We want to cut the deficit to 1-1.5 percent (in 2011) and are aiming to avoid a deficit in future years."

-"For years before the global financial crisis we were saving reserves.
-We were criticized for this policy but time has shown that the chosen line was right.
+"Years before the global financial crisis we were saving reserves.
+We were criticized for the policy but time has shown that the chosen line was right.
 Russia met the global financial crisis having a solid reserve power, so called safety cushions.

 After such a hard crisis our total state debt is a little over 10 percent of GDP -- it is a safe level, one of the lowest in the world."